Changissnz/political_commentary_with_anecdotes__08-09-2026/README.md

 get out of debt after taking out credit from America's big banks.
 And I have not been able to secure any long-term job in that economic sector.
 So, I won't be able to pay off my debt.
 I'll be honest here.

-The notion that a free man owes money to some fat fuck or sniveling speculator, despite his ability to produce more than twice the amount that he owes, here in the United States is not a satisfying mark.
+The notion that a free man owes money to some f* or sniveling speculator, despite his ability to produce more than twice the amount that he owes, here in the United States is not a satisfying mark.
 It shows that some people feel the right to remain in a superior position and not let other people pass.
 As simple as that.
 The size of the national debt of the United States sends a clear message to most Americans that they are indeed